wbyoko/wbyoko.github.io/_posts/2013-06-11-angularjs-google-maps-components.markdown

 });
 {% endhighlight %}

 You could use a directive controller, and would be straightforward using both.
-I created a [demo](http://wbyoko.co/angularjs-google-maps-components/demos/01-Hello-Maps.html)/[source file]
-(https://github.com/wbyoko/angularjs-google-maps-components/blob/master/01-Hello-Maps.html) which shows a simple map example.
+I created a [demo](/demos/01-Hello-Maps.html)/[source file](https://github.com/wbyoko/angularjs-google-maps-components/blob/master/01-Hello-Maps.html) which shows a simple map example.

 ## Custom Controls
 Now, it wasn't until I had realized the ease with which I could add data-binded custom controls, that I knew that AngularJS could help making really ambitions maps applications not only possible, but very manageable.
 After tinkering with a few situations, I recognized that using the [$compile](http://docs.angularjs.org/api/ng.$compile) service to compile HTML into an AngularJS template and link it to the directive's scope fits perfectly.
 Ends up being three lines.